universe-technologies-git/utenv/README.md

 ## How it Works

 1. **No utenv exists:** Creates a new virtual environment named `utenv` using the latest stable Python version (or specified version)
-2. **utenv exists:** Prints the activation command for the existing virtual environment
+2. **utenv exists:** Activates the existing virtual environment in the current shell

 ## Python Version Detection